nguyentrungphap/store-client/.github/instructions/project_instruction.instructions.md

+---
+applyTo: "**"
+---

-# Project Instructions for GitHub Copilot
+Provide project context and coding guidelines that AI should follow when generating code, answering questions, or reviewing changes.# Project Instructions for GitHub Copilot

 ## Overview